Struwwelpeter: Music

+It is about a child whose parents are not at home.
+She discovers matches and sets herself on fire and burns completely.

+In the story, the girl's name is Pauline.

+XTC were influenced by "The Story of the Thumb-Sucker" when they wrote "Scissor Man". from 1979's Drums and Wires.

 The British post-punk band Shock Headed Peters, formed in 1982, took their name from the story.

+American post-punk band Slovenly used the popular cover illustration of Struwwelpeter for the cover of their 1987 album, Riposte, on SST Records.

 References to health conditions

 The author, Heinrich Hoffmann, worked as a physician and later on as psychiatrist.
 Some of his stories describe habits of children, which can be in extreme forms signs of mental disorders.
 Attention deficit hyperactivity disorder is called Zappel-Philip-Syndrom (Fidgety-Philip syndrome) colloquially in Germany.
 The story of the Suppen-Kaspar (Soup-Kaspar) is a case example of anorexia nervosa.
 Uncombable hair syndrome is also called Struwwelpeter syndrome, after the book title.